 - Fresh herbs

-Remember that a wine tasting party can be both educational AND fun!
-There are no rules to wine tasting so don't stress if someone comes late to the tasting or if it goes longer than you planned.
+Remember that when hosting a blind wine tasting at home, it can be both educational AND fun!
+There are no rules to wine tasting so don't stress if someone comes late to the tasting, someone does not taste wine correctly or if the tasting goes longer than you planned.

 The idea is to have fun and allow everyone the opportunity to find a new wine they may not have found on their own.